chiraltraining/SAR/README.md

-# SAR
+# RforResearch
-Statistical Analysis with R for Research
+R for Research - A  Beginner's Guide to Data Analysis for Research